-MALTA LO CAL NAME Arrangament Jew Kompromess Ma' Kredituri EN ENGLISH TRANSLATION Compromise or arrangement with creditors KF Y FEATURES • approved by three-quarters in value of creditors present and voting on the proposed scheme.
-There is no moratorium or stay at the initial approval stage. • The procedure is most commercovery.
-However, a scheme The scheme itself can proport nonly used when a company is in financial distress as a way of facilitating its financial ne of arrangement or compromise may also be proposed by a liquidator.
-See a stay which will come into effect if the scheme is approved by the requisite • majorities and sanctioned by This restructuring procedure y the court. e does not apply to partnerships or individuals (solely to companies).
-LO CAL NAME Procedura biex kumpannija tirkupra EN GLISH TRANSLATION Court-monitored company recovery procedure KF Y FEATURES • • Where a company is unable to pay its debts or is imminently likely to become unable to pay its debts, a company recovery application may be made to the court (by the company, its directors or creditors representing more than half its total debts) to place the company into a "company rescue" regime and appoint a special controller to take over, manage and administer the business of the company. • • • • Following the application (unless dismissed by the court) and during the company recovery procedure a stay prevents action against the company or its assets including provision that no steps may be taken to enforce any security over property of the company or to repossess goods under any hire-purchase agreement except with the leave of the court. • Whilst the order is in force, the directors' powers are suspended and the special controller manages the company's activities, business and property. • The special controller must submit reports to the court and may ask the court to terminate the procedure if he feels that it serves no purpose or if he feels that the company can settle its debts and continue as a viable going concern. • • At the end of the procedure, the company is either wound-up or continues in existence, as determined by the court.
-LO CAL NAME Xoljiment ENGLISH TRANSLATION Dissolution Dissolution KF KEY FEATURES by passing an extraordinary resolution.
+- Can be proposed by a limited liability company, its members or its creditors and may be sanctioned by the court if approved by three-quarters in value of creditors present and voting on the proposed scheme. - There is no moratorium or stay at the initial approval stage. - Once approved by creditors and sanctioned by the court, the scheme is binding on all creditors. - The procedure is most commonly used when a company is in financial distress as a way of facilitating its financial recovery.
+However, a scheme of arrangement or compromise may also be proposed by a liquidator. - The scheme itself can propose a stay which will come into effect if the scheme is approved by the requisite majorities and sanctioned by the court. - This restructuring procedure does not apply to partnerships or individuals (solely to companies).

+- Where a company is unable to pay its debts or is imminently likely to become unable to pay its debts, a company recovery application may be made to the court (by the company, its directors or creditors representing more than half its total debts) to place the company into a "company rescue" regime and appoint a special controller to take over, manage and administer the business of the company. - The court may only accede to the application if: (a) it is satisfied that the company is, or is imminently likely to become, unable to pay its debts; and (b) it considers that the making of the order would be likely to achieve either the survival of the company as a viable going concern (in whole or in part), or the sanctioning of a compromise or arrangement between the company and any of its creditors of members. - If the court issues a company recovery order it will appoint a special controller for a period not exceeding 12 months (extendable by up to a further 12 months). - Following the application (unless dismissed by the court) and during the company recovery procedure a stay prevents action against the company or its assets including provision that no steps may be taken to enforce any security over property of the company or to repossess goods under any hire-purchase agreement except with the leave of the court. - Whilst the order is in force, the directors' powers are suspended and the special controller manages the company's activities, business and property. - The special controller must submit reports to the court and may ask the court to terminate the procedure if he feels that it serves no purpose or if he feels that the company can settle its debts and continue as a viable going concern. - At the end of the special controller's appointment, he must submit a final report to the court.
+If he thinks the company can continue as a viable going concern (in whole or in part), he must attach a detailed recovery plan which, if accepted by the court, binds all parties, including any dissenting creditors. - At the end of the procedure, the company is either wound-up or continues in existence, as determined by the court.

+• Shareholders may resolve to dissolve and wind up a company either by means of court proceedings or voluntarily by passing an extraordinary resolution.
 They are not required to disclose the reasons for their decision.

-• Shareholders may resolve to dissolve and wind up a company either by means of court proceedings or voluntarily